just-ai/jaicf-template/README.md

 You can use this template locally on your PC or deploy it on Heroku server.

+### Run locally

+To run this project locally just create a new project from source codes in IntelliJ IDEA and run `Server.kt`.
+This will start the server on port 8080.
+You can then propagate your local instance to the Interrnet using `ssh -R 80:localhost:8080 ssh.localhost.run` to obtain the global URL.
+Copy this URL and use it as a fulfillment URL in your [Dialogflow](https://dialogflow.com) agent (see below).

 ### Deploy to Heroku

 Just click on the button below to deploy this template on Heroku server.